Python-SIP/sip/doc/introduction.rst

   specify that a C++ function of method may block, therefore allowing the lock to be released and other Python threads to run

-- support for consolidated modules where the generated wrapper code for a number of related modules may be included in a single, possibly private, module

 - support for the concept of ownership of a C++ instance (i.e. what part of the code is responsible for calling the instance's destructor) and how the ownership may change during the execution of an application